 One other option to look into is AMD’s Accelerated Processing Unit, or APU series of processors.
 Actually known as “Fusion” for a period of time, the processor line has now been rebranded as the A-series.
 These processors combine multiple CPU cores with GPU cores built into the processor – thus accelerating the graphics performance when paired with any other integrated graphics or GPU.

-- SSD Drive
+- SSD storage device

-- Discrete graphics card
+- Dedicated graphics card

 - 8+ GB RAM (16 is preferable)